gabynirmal/TimeCapsule/README.md

 # TimeCapsule
-A virtual time capsule for long distance friends
+A virtual time capsule application for long distance friends